 George Miller put Mel Gibson on the cinematic map a long time ago and gave the young actor an international introduction which set him on the road to fame and acclaim.
 George Miller has an eye for picking the right face for the right role.
 After years of experience and running his own race at all times in the film industry, Mr Miller has struck to his guns and selected the cream of the crop in today’s cachet of extraordinarily talented, young actors.

+Tom Hardy has now been baptized as an action hero in the newly produced, post-apocalyptic, legendary “Mad Max” franchise with the first offering being the aptly titled Mad Max: Fury Road.
 Allow me to state here that after seeing and digesting the trailer the dusty, ‘kill or be killed’ world of the original Road Warrior, Max Rockatansky now belongs to Tom Hardy: An extraordinary actor who elevates every film by his enormously visceral presence, sheer magnetism and uber-talent.